-45. Start a chess club, or a jump rope club, or anything that meets on a regular basis, even if it’s only once a month, to help the child learn how to plan and host a small event.
+45. Start a chess club, a jump rope club, or anything that meets on a regular basis, even if it’s only once a month, to help the child learn how to plan and host a small event.

-46. Participate in a local parade as a homeschool group or with another establishment, like the library, parks and recreation, or other group.
+46. Participate in a local parade as a homeschool group or with another establishment, like the library, parks and recreation, or another group.
 The parade coordinator will have a place for you to volunteer for sure—even if it is after the ponies!

-48. Teach your children plenty of outdoor games like hopscotch, jump rope (with rhymes), red rover, etc,. and encourage them to invite neighborhood kids out to play.
+48. Teach your children plenty of outdoor games like hopscotch, jump rope (with rhymes), red rover, etc., and encourage them to invite neighborhood kids out to play.
 Your yard will quickly become the yard to which all of the children flock!